 (Note: if you’re in Vancouver for a cruise, consider staying at The Pinnacle Harbourfront, Fairmont Pacific Rim, or Fairmont Waterfront, as they are all conveniently located for the Vancouver cruise ship terminal!)

-- Opus Hotel Yaletown — Yaletown’s speciality is trendy, boutique-style hotels and experiences, and on this Opus seems to deliver, getting superb ratings from guests for pretty much everything.
+- Opus Hotel Yaletown — Yaletown’s specialty is trendy, boutique-style hotels and experiences, and on this Opus seems to deliver, getting superb ratings from guests for pretty much everything.
+Booking.com / TripAdvisor

-Where to Stay in Vancouver: Vancouver’s Downtown Core & Coolest Neighborhoods
+Where to Stay in Vancouver: Vancouver’s Best Neighborhoods for Tourists

-The first thing you need to know is Metro Vancouver is actually a massive area containing many smaller cities, such as North Vancouver, West Vancouver, Burnaby, Surrey, Richmond…the list goes on.
+The first thing you need to know is that Metro Vancouver is actually a massive area containing many smaller cities.
+North Vancouver, West Vancouver, Burnaby, Surrey, Richmond are all separate cities within Metro Vancouver.